 This is driven by the shrinking difference in price between the two types.
 The report claims that the unit price for 512GB PCIe SSDs fell 11 per cent to $55 during the first quarter of 2019, compared to a corresponding price drop of 9 per cent for SATA SSDs, with the price gap continuing to narrow from the 30 per cent seen in 2018.

-Digitimes also quoted president CK Chang of SSD maker Apacer Technology as saying that consumer PCIe SSDs will gradually entirely replace SATA SSDs and also see broader mass adoption in industrial control systems and data centres.
+Digitimes also quote CK Chang, president of Apacer Technology, an SSD maker, who said consumer PCIe SSDs will gradually entirely replace SATA SSDs and also see broader mass adoption in industrial control systems and data centres.